July 08, 2021

 Finally, some performers just have an attachment to their particular mic.
 It’s that special, worn-in dynamic they’ve used for years, or that old-school look, or something intangible about “MY mic”.
 This may be the number one concern for many performers, especially if they’ve got a unique voice and only certain mics capture them right.
 After all, it can take a long time to find just the right microphone – replacing it with something else just to go wireless may not even be an option.

 There’s one obvious solution to that last and most daunting concern.
 Instead of going with a dedicated wireless microphone, you could opt for a wireless transmitter/receiver system such as Carvin Audio’s WM5 Wireless Microphone System.

 In this scenario, you’ll still use your favorite mic.
 All you’re really replacing is the cable.
 The system is really simple.
 Plug the transmitter into your handheld and the receiver into an input on the board.
 It’s got a 200-foot range, rugged construction, low noise, and peak limiting.
 Plus, it utilizes the 5 GHz band, which is far less crowded than the 2 GHz band, meaning less chance for interference.
-It’s even compatible with the WG5 Wireless Guitar and Bass System.

 The WM5 has a 4-hour battery life – plenty for any show.
 And here’s the coolest part: USB charging.
 No more hunting for AA’s!

 At the end of the day, some performers will always prefer to stick to wired mics.
 But if you want to get rid of the mess and give yourself some room to roam – and you don’t want to give up that tried and true mic – the Carvin Audio WM5 Wireless Microphone System is for you.

 September 30, 2022